MarkDing/IoT-Developer-Boot-Camp-Wiki/hardware/Layout-Desing-Guide.md

 </div>

-3. The traces, which connect the first TX components with the TX outputs of the chip, must be routed on different layer.
+3. The traces, which connect the first TX components with the TX pins of the chip, must be routed on different layer.
 The figure below shows one example.
 The RX inputs of the chip are connected to the first RX matching components on the Top layer.
 But the traces, between first TX components and TX outputs, are routed on the inner layer 2.

 <p align="center">